Split Tickets

 Sandy beaches & hidden lagoons

 The Pakleni Islands are best known for Palmizana Bay, a sandy stretch perfect for swimming and sunbathing.
-Beyond that, you’ll find quiet lagoons and coves like Zdrilca and Mlini, known for their charming pebble beaches and peaceful, uncrowded atmosphere.
+Beyond that, you’ll find quiet lagoons and coves like Zdrilca and Mlini, known for their pebble beaches and peaceful, uncrowded atmosphere.

 Beach clubs & seaside dining